XJMI/Mares/README.md

 ###

+# Mars Related Info

-# I figured i'd make this public again for the funny memories along with putting all the previous mars versions dating back to when it was first released.
+ I figured i'd make this public again for the funny memories along with putting all the previous mars versions dating back to when it was first released.
 Keep in mind Mars v0.0.5 Alpha is a final and was not shared to everyone since Makrennel only gave it to trusted people.